GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/logs/logs-check.md

 ### Failure Remediation

-View Cloud logging to get more details of how to what is causing this issue.

-Run the following cloud logging query in GCP.
+Run the following Cloud Logging query in the Google Cloud console to find the log entry indicating the problem:

 Query:
 {query}